-The original THERMOSAFE® Induction drum heater was manufactured and certified for use in potentially explosive atmospheres in 1986.
+The original Thermosafe® Induction drum heater was manufactured and certified for use in potentially explosive atmospheres in 1986.

-The heater was independently tested for energy efficiency by two separate UK Electricity Supply Companies, and won national awards for its energy saving credentials.
+The heater was independently tested for energy efficiency by two separate UK electricity supply companies, and won national awards for its energy saving credentials.
 See projects notes with Esso and Comma Chemicals.

-In August 2000, the Company was purchased by the current Directors, and then renamed LMK Thermosafe Ltd. A major new product development programme was introduced, and the first innovation was the patented FARATHERM® Induction Base Heater.
+In August 2000, the company was purchased by the current directors, and then renamed LMK Thermosafe Ltd. A major new product development programme was introduced, and the first innovation was the patented FARATHERM® Induction Base Heater.

-With a full range of heating solutions for standard industrial containers in both hazardous and ordinary locations available off the shelf, exports quickly grew as world markets recognized the exceptional quality and value for money of these products.
+With a full range of heating solutions for standard industrial containers in both hazardous and ordinary locations available off the shelf, exports quickly grew as world markets recognised the exceptional quality and value for money of these products.
 This resulted in LMK Thermosafe Ltd being awarded the “Queens Award for International Trade” in 2012.

 Further developments saw the introduction of new technologies and machinery permitting more bespoke container, vessel and pipe heating solutions to be created beyond our core drum and IBC market.
 This significant investment in R&D resulted in hazardous area certifications being obtained for new product ranges meeting UL/CSA standards for North America as well as ATEX standards for the EU and IECEx standards, now accepted by over 33 countries.